-Here’s when split testing can bring incremental benefits that will move the needle overtime:
+Here are situations when an A/B test can bring incremental benefits that will move the needle over time:

 1. A few product areas are underperforming

 Let’s say you have a few key conversion points, and about a third of them are underperforming.
-What that’s basically telling you is that you have prime candidates for split testing.
+That basically indicates you have prime candidates for split testing.
 You can find the underperforming pages to test by going to your web analytics tool and looking for these groups of pages:

 High-traffic, high bounce rate areas